'Very stressful': Man denied vaccine exemption despite suffering injury

 Jonutz was advised not to receive the second Pfizer vaccination.

-Jonutz's GP applied to the Ministry of Health for a medical exemption, however it was declined on the basis he could receive AstraZeneca.
+Jonutz's GP applied to the Ministry of Health for a medical exemption, however it was declined on the basis he could receive the AstraZeneca shot.

 National Immunisation Programme group manager post event (pharmacovigilance, vaccine effectiveness and population protection) Dr Tim Hanlon said vaccination was the strongest and most effective tool to protect against infection and disease including Covid-19.